How We Built an AI Consulting Team

 When we first described emergent properties, we focused on agent-to-agent interaction - the Challenger catching the Structurer's blind spots.
 But that's only one dimension.

-In a real McKinsey engagement, the magic doesn’t happen in the conference room where consultants debate.
+In a real consulting engagement, the magic doesn't happen in the conference room where consultants debate.
 It happens when analysts go into the field, pull the data, and the data changes the conversation.
 The best problem solving is a three-way interaction: agents with agents, agents with data, and agents with the constraints the data reveals.

 OpenClaw makes this possible in principle.
-Our agents aren’t sealed reasoning chambers — they have access to tools.
+Our agents aren't sealed reasoning chambers - they have access to tools.
 The Analyst can pull from databases, scrape websites, read financial filings, query APIs.
-In the test scenario above, when we gave the Analyst access to the simulated support ticket dataset, it didn’t just confirm the hypothesis — it discovered a timing pattern in ticket creation that narrowed the problem from “support is slow” to “onboarding is broken.”
-That’s the kind of insight that emerges from agent-data interaction, not just agent-agent interaction.
+In the test scenario above, when we gave the Analyst access to the support ticket dataset, it didn't just confirm the hypothesis - it discovered a timing pattern in ticket creation that narrowed the problem from "support is slow" to "onboarding is broken."
+That's the kind of insight that emerges from agent-data interaction, not just agent-agent interaction.

 We believe this agent-data interaction is where AI consulting will have its most decisive advantage over traditional consulting.
 A human team spends weeks collecting and cleaning data.
 An AI Analyst can ingest, transform, and analyze a dataset in minutes.
 Not better judgment - faster access to the analytical ground truth.